-As the Premier League celebrates its 25th birthday, we thought it only right to try and tackle the big question: “Who are the best Premier League players ever?”
+As the Premier League is nearly 30 years old, we thought it only right to try and tackle the big question: “Who are the best Premier League players ever?”

 At PledgeSports, we’re huge football fans and have helped players, teams, and clubs raise huge amounts of money through sports crowdfunding.

 Without further ado, here’s a rundown of the 10 best Premier League players from the last quarter century!